 A gopher study: an activity for children of all ages.
 Even though gophers are a pest in the garden, they are amazing little rodents.
 In this activity, a child will learn more about gophers.

 - After reading the lesson or one or more of the resource books about gophers, have your child draw a gopher and label each part.

 - Ask your child questions such as: What is the purpose of a gopher’s large front claws?
 His whiskers and his bulging cheeks?
 Why is his fur brown?
 Consider having them use an encyclopedia or reading this article for more information.

 - If your child is younger, you can have them tell you about the functions or role of as many parts of the gopher as they are able.
-(Document this information in their garden notebook).
+Record a younger child’s explanations/dictations as needed.

-- Feel free to add poems, methods to keep gophers from destroying your garden, or quotes about the gopher to your garden notebook or journal as well.
+- Feel free to add poems, methods to keep gophers from destroying your garden, recipes, and/or quotes about gophers to your garden notebook/journal as well.

 - Place the page(s) in a protector when finished and include them in the garden notebook/journal.